 What is gynecomastia?

 Gynaecomastia or Gynecomastia is a common disorder of the male’s breast where there is a benign glandular enlargement of that breast at some time in a male’s life, affecting an estimated 40 – 60% of men.
 It usually consists of the appearance of a flat pod of glandular tissue behind the nipple that becomes tender at the same time; it may affect either one breast or both.
 Though certain drugs and medical problems have been linked with male breast over development, there is no known cause in the vast majority of cases.
 For men who feel self-conscious about their appearance, breast reduction surgery can help.
 The procedure involves reduction of the breast tissue by excision of glandular tissue and/or fat removal by liposuction.
 In extreme cases excess skin is removed, resulting in a chest that is flatter, firmer and better contoured.
 The scar can usually be hidden along the border of the nipple, with the results of surgery being very successful.
 Surgery to correct any Gynaecomastia can be performed on healthy, emotionally stable men of any age.
-The best candidates for surgery have firm, elastic skin that will reshape to the body’s new contours.
+The best candidates for male breast reduction surgery in Sydney have firm, elastic skin that will reshape to the body’s new contours.
 Surgery may be discouraged for obese or overweight men who have not first attempted to correct the problem with exercise or weight loss.
 Also, individuals who drink alcohol in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may actually cause Gynaecomastia, therefore patients are first directed to stop the use of these drugs to see if the breast fullness diminishes before surgery is considered an option.

 The initial consultation with your surgeon is very important.
 Dr. Kohout will need a complete medical history so be ready to provide this information.
 This will include information about any medical conditions, drug allergies, previous operations and medication you are taking, if any.
 Dr. Mark Kohout will examine your breasts and check for causes of Gynaecomastia such as impaired liver function, use of oestrogen containing medications, or anabolic steroids.